-SIS Food Technology Co-ordinator's commence planning in April for the Teen Chef Championship held in Term 3 on Monday, 3 August 2020 at St Francis Xavier College in Officer.
+SIS Food Technology Co-ordinator's commence planning on Thursday, 29 April 2021 for the Teen Chef Championship held in Term 3 on Monday, 2 August 2021.

 All member schools are invited to participate and the competition is open to students in Years 9 - 11, particularly those who study food at school in Food Technology/Home Economics/Hospitality or other such subject, or have access to another schools Food and Technology program.